Have you set your business goals for this year? Or are you more of a “fly-by-the-seat-of-your-pantser”?

 Look back at the prior year

-It’s crucial to reflect this year, coming out of 2020.
-We already know that 2021 is not going to be a “normal” year.
+Even if last year wasn’t “normal,” it’s important to take time to reflect.
 Take the lessons you learned last year and apply them to your business going forward.

 What worked well?
 What didn’t work so well?
 What if you had a do-over?